svc-design/documents/interview-qa/EN/chapters/00-Index.md

 ## Self-Introduction Context

 Hello, I'm Haitao Pan.
+I graduated with a Bachelor’s degree in Electrical Engineering and Automation from Changchun Institute of Technology.
-I have 14 years of experience in IT, I’ve supported different types of enterprise clients.
+I have 14 years of experience in IT, and supported different types of enterprise clients.
 My core skills are in Linux, containers, cloud and automation, with a strong focus on observability.

 My background: